Chapter 6 Calculating Control Limits

 lines(x, ucl)

-Let us test it with the blood pressure data from Chapter 5 (Figure 6.1).
+Let us test the function using the blood pressure data from Chapter 5 (Figure 6.1).

 # create an x variable, not that is it necessary in this case, just because we can